soumyadip1997/qepsilon/README.md

            mkdir Features

+Feature extraction can be done either from scratch or can be downloaded from the website provided.

+## Extracting from scratch

-Then make sub directories under Features-
+Make sub directories under Features-

            mkdir Features/ATOM